The Purchasing Department seeks vendors and contractors to submit bids and/or proposals to its posting of solicitations.

 Request For Proposals

-The Seattle Community College District VI hereinafter referred to as the Purchaser, is soliciting proposals to provide a video wall solution for the Creative Academy of Seattle Central College, a college of Seattle Community College District VI.
+The Seattle Colleges hereinafter referred to as the Purchaser, is soliciting proposals to provide change management training to a broad group of employees.

 Copies of the Informal Solicitation Proposal can be downloaded using the link immediately